romland/xorzee/README.md

 - [ ] ...store meta-data of amount of activity in period (graph)
 - [ ] ...modern web-client in Svelte

-[1] The original one.
+[1] The original one (released 2015).
 If it can run on that, it will run on any other.

 ## Credits to other folks
 - Some styling elements and ideas borrowed from https://github.com/arwes/arwes by Romel Pérez